 Ingrown toenails can develop for various reasons.
 In many people, the tendency to have this common disorder is inherited.
-In other cases, an ingrown toenail is the result of trauma, such as stubbing your toe, having an object fall on your toe, or engaging in activities that involve repeated pressure on the toes, such as kicking or running.
+In other cases, an ingrown toenail results from trauma, such as stubbing your toe, having an object fall on your toe or engaging in activities that involve repeated pressure on the toes, such as kicking or running.
 The most common cause of ingrown toenails is improper trimming.
 Cutting your nails too short encourages the skin next to the nail to fold over the nail.
 Another cause of ingrown toenails is wearing shoes that are tight or short.
 Certain nail conditions are often associated with ingrown toenails.
-For example, if you have had a toenail fungal infection or if you have lost a nail through trauma, you are at greater risk for developing an ingrown toenail.
+For example, if you have had a toenail fungal infection or lost a nail through trauma, you are at greater risk of developing an ingrown toenail.

 Why Is It Important To Treat an Ingrown Toenail?